ztx0617/Data_Science_Projects/p6/readme.md

 ## Contents
 * **index_final.html**

-	The html version of data visualization. **You need to download it and open it in your localhost to see the interactive visualization**.
+	The html version of data visualization.
+	**You need to download the whole P6 folder and open index_final.html in your localhost to see the interactive visualization**.

 * **index_final.pdf**

 	The pdf version of data visualization.
 	You can browse it directly online by clicking on it.
-	But the interaction can't be showed via pdf.
+	**But the interaction can't be showed via pdf.**

+* **data**
+	* cleaning.py

+		The Python code used to clean and transform the original dataset.
+	* titanic_data.csv

+		The original dataset.
+	* titanic_data.csv

+		The cleaned dataset.